 Also known as Desfeita de Bacalhau com Grão, this is a typical dish from Lisbon’s Mouraria neighborhood and was once known as poor people’s food.

-It’s a very simple meal to make and it’s ideal for those leftover codfish that prevent you from wasting good food.
+It’s a very simple meal to make and is ideal for those leftover codfish that prevent you from wasting good food.

 Meia-Unha